 Director at the Center for Korean Studies, Fudan University

 The situation on the Korean Peninsula is in such flux that people are struggling to keep up with it.
 On 8 March, President Trump made the decision to meet with North Korean leader Kim Jong Un almost immediately after hearing the briefing of the South Korean special envoy’s delegation.
 Though details, like when and where remain undecided, the message is unmistakably clear—a meeting is a positive step and it is better sooner than later.

 I think the Kim-Trump summit will take place and believe that it is already a firm political decision for both sides.
 President Trump’s primary goal in 2018 is to rack up some visible (even if short-term) wins to see the Republicans through the mid-term elections, and provide a foundation for his reelection.
 Therefore, though offended by South Korea’s push for reconciliation, Trump was pragmatic enough to take the ball thrown to him by M...

-Research Fellow, Center for International Strategy and Security, Tsinghua University
+Adjunct Fellow, Center for International Security and Strategy, Tsinghua University

 Last year witnessed 'the highest tension' in the Korean Peninsula since 1994.
 Early this year, North Korea's gestures and the proposed Inter-Korea Summit and a possible Kim-Trump Summit offered a glimmer of hope to lower the tension.
 There’s a high probability the Kim-Trump Summit will happen.
 It is not because either side has dramatically changed their rigid positions, but because there is no better alternative and neither side will h...